 Analysis: the pattern in ChatGPT’s evolution

-The tradeoff is that ChatGPT’s name hides change.
-A screenshot from December 2022 and a session from March 1, 2026 are both “ChatGPT,” but they do not represent the same capabilities.
-That is why dates matter.
-A claim about ChatGPT may be true for one era and misleading for another.
-This is especially important when comparing model behavior, context limits, and tool access.
+The tradeoff is that the ChatGPT name hides change.
+A screenshot from December 2022 and a session from May 2026 are both “ChatGPT,” but they do not represent the same capabilities.
+That matters when comparing model behavior, context limits, tool access, memory, multimodal inputs, and workspace features.
 For model-specific differences, use our context window comparison and most powerful GPT model breakdowns.

 Important ChatGPT milestones by era